myanmar - prevention

 Starting Point

-She is an advocate who helped residents from district or village administrators dealing with the Unlawful Associations Act (1908) section 17(1) / 17(2) that connected with a government-declared illegal association.
+She is an advocate who helped residents deal with district or village administrators under the Unlawful Associations Act (1908), sections 17(1) and 17(2), which pertained to a government-declared illegal association.
 As a representative of the Pyithu Hluttaw, she participated in the Hluttaw Bill Committee.
 Due to her efforts as the former lawyer and Pyithu Hluttaw representative, she still has influence among the locals and the ethnic armed groups.
 She is still dealing with ethnic armed groups while she is conducting activities in educating the people and working on regional development.
-In her opinion, women should participate in all sectors in peace processes as they can act with soft power.

 Peace Journey